 Good exit interviews will provide you with this information.

 What is an exit interview?

 An exit interview, or exit survey, taken at the end of an employee’s time with you is the best way to find out why people leave your organisation.
 You can identify trends, learn from them, and take action to reduce attrition, such as more robust hiring strategies or improvements to your culture and management styles.

 Why are exit interviews and surveys important?

-By providing departing employees the opportunity to give their honest feedback, you can gather valuable insights to improve the employee experience for future staff.
+By providing departing employees with the opportunity to give honest feedback, you can gather valuable insights to improve the employee experience for both future and current staff.

 What does a good exit survey look like?